FREQUENTLY ASKED QUESTIONS

 How are letters of recommendation submitted?

-Letters of recommendation are submitted using the Reference Writer notification tool in the online fellowship application.
-Once the applicant enters and saves the required information for each letter writer in the Reference Information page of their application, they then click on the "Notify" function next to each writer's name.
+Letters of recommendation are submitted using the notification tool in the online fellowship application.
+Once the applicant enters and saves the required information for each letter writer in the Letters of Recommendation page of their application, they then click on the "Notify" function next to each writer's name.
 This action sends the writer an e-mail notification with a unique login ID and password required to log in to the system and submit their letter directly to the applicant's online application.
 The writer then uploads a .pdf document, views it, then selects Submit.

 What is a host letter?
 Is submission of a host letter required for all three levels of the fellowship competition (predoctoral, dissertation and postdoctoral)?